 19.3 In all games if the dealer neglects to burn a card or burns more than one card and there has been no substantial action the dealer shall reconstruct the hand/s if possible and burn the correct card.
 If it is not possible to reconstruct the hand/s or there has been substantial action the hand shall continue.
 In this instance there shall be an incorrect number of burn cards for the game.

-19.4 In all games if a player folds his/her hand and this player was in the final called betting round, and a player wishes to see that player’s hand, the other player may do so.
-The dealer shall tap the hand on the muck and expose the hand on the table.
-In this case the hand is ineligible to win the pot.
-If however, the requesting player is a pot winner then the hand in question shall not be tapped on the muck prior to it being exposed and the hand is live and shall still be eligible to win.
+19.4 Players not still in possession of their cards at showdown, or who have mucked face down without tabling their cards, lose any rights or privileges they may have to ask to see any hand.

-19.5 In all games if a card is, or cards are, dropped and or exposed by a player this card or these cards shall still be played.and
+19.5 In all games if a card is, or cards are, dropped and or exposed by a player this card or these cards shall still be played.

+19.6 When cards remain to be dealt on a hand and the stub is accidentally dropped and appears it may be disordered: 1) it is first preferable to try to reconstruct the original order of the stub if possible; 2) If not possible, try to create a new stub using only the stub cards (not the muck & prior burn cards).
+These should be scrambled, shuffled, cut, and play then proceeds with the new stub; 3) If when the stub is dropped it becomes mixed in with the muck & burn cards, then scramble the stub, muck & burn cards together, shuffle, and cut.
+Play then proceeds with the new stub.

 Draw Poker